SchweizerischeBundesbahnen/flutter-oidc/CODING_STANDARDS.md

-> **Note:** This is a template.
-Please make necessary changes and modify the template as per your needs.
-For reference please use the following resources.

 # Repository Coding Standards

 The purpose of the Coding Standards is to create a baseline for collaboration and review within various aspects of our open source project and community, from core code to themes to plugins.